aarongrando/Respre/README.md

   - `1440.jpg` – Large Destop
 - This tool relies on PHP's `scandir()` function.
 Some webservers may disable this.
 And it requires that your `preview` directory is readable.
 If you're having problems on a webserver you're not in full control of (ie. shared webhosting), try to CHMOD your `preview` directory to 755.

-#### Help
+#### Troubleshooting
-Web server trouble?
+- Web server trouble?
 Try [MAMP](http://mamp.info/).
 It's is a dead-simple tool for running a compatible server locally on your machine.
 Point the Web Server's Document Root at the downloaded `Respre` directory and visit http://localhost:8888/.
+- Some images not showing up?
+Be sure that none of your images are named for the resolution `0`.
+And make sure the image file names contain only numbers and one extension.
+Avoid names like `1024.final.png` or `768alt.jpg`.